Ali Bemanian Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-I oppose any restrictions to my right to invest in public investments that are already out there.
+I strongly oppose any restrictions to my right to invest, including inverse and leveraged funds.